r-vage/ComfyUI_RvTools/Readme/Smart_Language_Model_Loader_Guide.md

 - `local_path` is set after successful download
 - `vram_requirement` is calculated from actual file sizes
 - No user interaction required - happens in background

+**Auto-Detection of Local Models:**

+When loading templates that have HuggingFace URLs (`repo_id`, `mmproj_url`) but empty local paths, the node automatically searches for matching models in your `ComfyUI/models/LLM/` directory:

+- **Model Detection:** Searches by repo name/filename from URL
+- **MMProj Detection:** For GGUF QwenVL models, searches for mmproj files in the model's folder (even with different filenames)
+- **Seamless Usage:** If found locally, uses local files instead of downloading
+- **URL Preservation:** When saving templates after auto-detection, both URLs and local paths are preserved for sharing

+**Example Flow:**
+1. Download Qwen2.5-VL-7B model from HuggingFace to `models/LLM/Qwen-VL/Qwen2.5-VL-7B-Abliterated/`
+2. Load template with only `repo_id` URL (empty `local_path`)
+3. Node automatically detects and uses your local files
+4. Save template → both URL (for sharing) and local path (for your use) are saved

+This means you can share templates with HuggingFace URLs, and users who already have the model downloaded will use their local copy automatically.

 **Multi-Node Workflow Pattern:**